esnet/pond/README.md

 ### TimeSeries

-Suppose you have some timeseries data that looks like this:
+Currently you can initialize a TimeSeries with either a list of events, or with a data format that looks like this:

     var data = {
         "name": "traffic",